webcast/webcast.js/README.md

 #### Client

-The `examples/client/` directory of this repository contains a client examples, sending mp3 encoded data, using [libshine.js](https://github.com/savonet/shine/tree/master/js) and also sending raw PCM data.
+The `examples/client/` directory of this repository contains a client example, sending mp3 encoded data, using [libshine.js](https://github.com/savonet/shine/tree/master/js) or raw PCM data.

 You can start the client by executing `make` in the repository.
 You will need a functional `python` binary with the `SimpleHTTPServer` module.